-The Certificate II in Building and Construction (Carpentry) (22216VIC) is a pre-apprenticeship that provides candidates with hands-on experience, involving both theory and practical skills involved in building and construction, with emphasis on carpentry to equip students with the skills and knowledge to succeed in the industry.
+The Certificate II in Building and Construction Pre-apprenticeship (22338VIC) is a pre-apprenticeship that provides candidates with hands-on experience, involving both theory and practical skills involved in building and construction, with emphasis on carpentry to equip students with the skills and knowledge to succeed in the industry.

 When hiring, employers are looking for apprentices who are work-ready, adaptable and well organised.
 A career in carpentry consists of the constructing, erecting, installing, finishing and repairing wooden and metal frameworks and structures and fixtures on residential and commercial buildings.
 Carpenters may also carry out work on large concrete, steel and timber structures such as bridges, dams, power stations and civil engineering project.

 This certificate in carpentry is fast becoming the primary point of entry into the building and construction industry and can open the door to a future carpentry apprenticeship.
 This certificate is primarily about giving candidates exposure to work, equipment and expectations they will face in this particular industry.
 Become an apprentice carpenter and enter the building and construction industry with this nationally recognised entry level course and learn the key skills involved in becoming a carpenter.